What's next for your business

 The break-even point is calculated by dividing the total fixed costs of a business by the price per individual unit less the variable costs of production.
 In general, a business with lower fixed costs will have a lower breakeven point of sale.
 For example, a company with zero fixed costs will break even upon the sale of its first unit provided the variable costs of this unit do not exceed the sales price.

-Performing break-even analysis on your business will help to make strategic decisions on what product and service lines are successful and profitable and identify others that may actually be loss-making.
+Performing break-even analysis on your business will help to make strategic decisions on which product and service lines are successful and profitable and identify others that may actually be loss-making.
 Having this data at hand will allow you to identify and focus on your most profitable products or services and as a result, you may decide to discontinue less profitable products and service lines.

 Most businesses will have some form of business plan and it is important to have a distinct section within your plan which includes a business operating budget.
 Your budget should be an extension of your business plan and will provide a guideline to follow and keep your expenses aligned to your business goals eliminating the risk of unnecessary expenditure along the way.